JohnTheCoolingFan/PlutoniumEnergy/README.md

 More info can be found here: https://github.com/dima74/factorio-mods-localization?tab=readme-ov-file#how-to-translate-using-crowdin

+The localization is usually synced into the git tree on saturdays, 4:30 AM UTC.
+An update would be released regularly to add the new localization.

 #### Mod compatibility

 I didn't do much of specialised compatibility with other mods unless specified (here or in optional dependencies).